hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 echo "$BRIGHTNESS_ICON $BRIGHTNESS_VALUE"
 ```

-Then, we can use this script in a polybar module to display the brightness:
+Then, configure the brightness module in your Polybar configuration:

 ```ini
 [module/brightnessctl]